yodacatmeow/indoor-noise/indoor-noise-set/CS-APT/README.md

 ## Citing

-When reporting results using this dataset, please cite:
+When reporting results using this dataset or figures, please cite:

 ```
 to be updated ...